-DOT Drug & Alcohol Testing Services - DOT Consortium
+DOT Drug and Alcohol Testing Services - DOT Consortium

 Serving all DOT modes of transportation with compliance and quality.
 Our programs include:

-- Required DOT drug & alcohol testing written policy
+- Required DOT drug and alcohol testing written policy

 - Required DOT drug and alcohol testing: pre-employment, random, post-accident, reasonable suspicion, return to duty and follow up